ValveSoftware/Fossilize/README.md

-# Vulkan-Pipeline-Cache
+# Fossilize

-Vulkan Pipeline Cache is a simple library for serializing various persistent Vulkan objects which typically end up in hashmaps.
+Fossilize is a simple library for serializing various persistent Vulkan objects which typically end up in hashmaps.

 **NOTE: The repo is under construction, do not use this yet.**

+CreateInfo structs for these Vulkan objects can be recorded and replayed.

 - VkSampler (immutable samplers in set layouts)
 - VkDescriptorSetLayout